AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/creating-a-smart-list/smart-list-filter-operators-glossary.md

 ---
 # Smart List Filter Operators Glossary {#smart-list-filter-operators-glossary}

-An operator is a part of the smart list that helps you get specific.
+An operator is a part of the Smart List that helps you get specific.
 It lets you describe your filter or trigger in straightforward language.
 The available operators are different for each type of field.

 Here's a glossary describing each set of operators.